anbnyc/major-studio-1-fa19/lab8_interactivity/README.md

-## How can we improve this?

-#### Code refactors
+## Lab 8: Interactivity

+This lab demonstrates filter, select, and hover behavior with a simple D3 visualization.
+This also shows how to use a `state` variable to keep track of your data.

+### Activity

+- 10 minutes: read through the code.
+Try to focus on the order in which code is _executed_, not necessarily the order in which it is written.

+- 15 minutes: discussion and questions about the code

+- 15 minutes: add new features together

+### To-Do List

-- Use destructuring to get variables off state
+[ ] Use destructuring to get variables off state

-#### Aesthetic changes

-- Add CSS to make it look nicer
-- Add transitions on enter/exit
+[ ] Add transitions on enter/exit
-- Add a color legend

-#### New features

-- Add a window.resize event listener
+[ ] Add a window.resize event listener
-- Tooltip knows what
+[ ] Add CSS to style tooltip and menus